MicrosoftDocs/msteams-docs/msteams-platform/toolkit/TeamsFx-SDK.md

 ### Credential

-Developers must choose identity type when initializing TeamsFx.
+You must choose identity type when initializing TeamsFx.
-SDK provides 2 types namely: User and App.
+SDK provides two types: User and App.
-After developer has specified the identity type when initializing TeamsFx, SDK uses different kinds of credential class to represent the identity and get access token by corresponding auth flow.
+After you have specified the identity type when initializing TeamsFx, SDK uses different kinds of credential class to represent the identity and get access token by corresponding auth flow.

 There are 3 credential classes located under to help to simplify authentication. [credential folder](https://github.com/OfficeDev/TeamsFx/tree/main/packages/sdk/src/credential).